cloro

 • Newer product than the longest-running scraping platforms

 Pricing.
-Hobby plan $100/month for 250,000 credits with 500 free credits to test.
+Hobby plan $100/month for 250,000 credits, with 500 free credits to test.
 Scales by volume on Growth and Enterprise tiers.

 Tier 2: Scraping platforms with ChatGPT support